terra-money/terrain/README.md

 In the previous Terrain tutorial, we deployed the contract, but did not initilize it as migratable.

 After adding MigrateMsg to the smart contract, we can redeploy the contract and add the `--set-signer-as-admin` flag.
-This allows the transaction signer to migrate the contract in the future:
+This allows the transaction signer to migrate the contract in the future.

 ```sh
 terrain deploy counter --signer validator --set-signer-as-admin
 ```

-If you decide to make changes to the deployed contract, you can migrate to the updated code by executing the following command:
+If you decide to make changes to the deployed contract, you can migrate to the updated code by executing the following command.

 ```sh
 terrain contract:migrate counter --signer validator